Centrifuge RCF Calculator: RPM ↔ g Using Rotor Radius

 Why is RCF (×g) more useful than RPM for scientific protocols?

 RCF is more useful because it describes the actual force acting on the sample, which determines how fast particles sediment.
 RPM alone doesn't tell you the force—different rotors spinning at the same RPM produce different RCF depending on radius.
 By specifying '12,000 ×g' instead of '10,000 RPM,' protocols ensure that anyone can replicate the conditions regardless of their centrifuge model: just calculate the required RPM for their specific rotor radius.
 This makes experiments reproducible across different labs and instruments.
-For homework, understanding this distinction helps you interpret protocols correctly and convert between RCF and RPM when needed.
+For homework, that distinction matters because it tells you when to treat RCF as the real target and RPM as the machine-specific conversion.

 How do I know if I've made an error in my RCF calculation?